Click to enlarge photos

 Both of us have been growing our hair since August 2012, but today Ruth decided she needed hers cut short, so I did as well.

-With her college year done Rachael decided to come up to Ottawa for a visit.
-She isn't sure how long she will stay yet, but it has been fun having her here.
+With her college year done Rachael decided to come up to Ottawa and stay all summer to help out with Ruth's cancer treatment.
 We have all been doing some long hikes and even a quadracycling picnic that involved some swinging.

 We often get a bit of snow in early April here in Ottawa, but this year we had temperatures of nearly 30°C in mid-March.
 Now we have snow in late April.
 The climate is certainly getting unpredictable and unstable.

 Ruth finally got her own zafu.
 For the uninitiated a zafu is a special mediation cushion.